 However, because a prenuptial agreement allows for opting out of the divorce code, these property-division scenarios can be dealt with in any way that the parties wish.

-Your client will want to stipulate specifically in a prenuptial agreement that all premarital property remains separate, including assets and debts, along with any increase in value to that property.
-This could also include any gifts or inheritances, as long as this property is left in the indi vidual name of the recipient and not com mingled with martial property.
-This would mean that your client’s investments would remain hers as long as they stay tided in her name only.
+Your client will want to specifically stipulate in a prenuptial agreement that all premarital property remains separate, including assets and debts, along with any increase in value to that property.
+This could also include any gifts or inheritances, as long as this property is left in the individual name of the recipient and not co-mingled with martial property.
+This would mean that your client’s investments would remain hers as long as they stay titled in her name only.
 The same analysis follows for the house.
 This could save your client the cost of retaining often expensive appraisers if the marriage should end to determine any increase in value of the marital home during the marriage.
 As a result, the new couple should have a clear financial picture of where they would stand should the marriage end.

 Your client may want to waive in the prenuptial agreement all support and alimony, both before and after a divorce, including spousal support, alimony pendent lite and alimony, as she is the spouse with the higher earning capacity.